The Importance of Cutting a Welding Gun Liner Properly

-Inside the power cable is copper that is wound around a central conduit in a helix or spiral.
+The copper inside the power cable is wound around a central conduit in a helix or spiral.
 If the cable is twisted or coiled, it will grow or shrink based on how the copper helix is also twisted.
 Think of a spring — if it is twisted one way, it grows; if twisted the other way, it shrinks.

 Welding operators may experience the following due to an improperly trimmed liner:

 - Erratic arc